 When it comes to maintaining a comfortable home environment, especially during the scorching summer months in Charleston, SC, the size of your air conditioner is one of the most critical factors to consider.
 Whether considering a new air conditioner system or replacing an outdated unit, understanding these concepts will ensure your home remains relaxed, comfortable, and energy-efficient throughout the year.
+Choosing an efficient system, such as one with a high SEER rating and the Energy Star label, is essential to maximize performance, energy savings, and long-term reliability.

 Why Air Conditioner Size Matters